Spousal Support

 Some of the factors that courts may consider when calculating spousal support in Texas include:

-The court has broad discretion in determining the amount and duration of spousal support, and its decision may vary based on the unique circumstances of each case.
+The court has broad discretion in determining the amount of spousal support and how long alimony lasts in Texas, and its decision may vary based on the unique circumstances of each case.

 Texas law limits the amount of alimony a court can order.
 Spousal support amounts cannot be more than 20% of the individual’s average monthly gross income or more than $5,000 per month, whichever is less.